gpalomar12/Data-Projects-Portfolio/CMS_Gaps_Dashboard/README.md

 ### 📑Project Overview
 The CMS Gaps in Care Analytics Dashboard was developed to streamline the midyear reporting process for clinicians participating in an Accountable Care Organization (ACO).

-Previously, clinicians manually consolidated hundreds of Excel files provided by database engineers — a process that often took several weeks.
+Previously, clinicians manually consolidated hundreds of Excel files provided by database engineers, a process that often took several weeks.
 This dashboard automates data aggregation and visualization, reducing reporting time to hours while providing interactive insights into CMS performance metrics.

 ***